Walmart limits number of customers inside stores

 “Starting Saturday, stores will now allow no more than five customers for each 1,000 square feet at a given time, roughly 20% of a store’s capacity,” Dacona Smith, executive vice president and chief operating officer of Walmart U.S., said in a company statement released Friday.

-To manage this restriction, associates at stores will mark a queue at a single-entry door, which in most cases is the grocery entrance, and direct arriving customers there, where they will be admitted one-by-one and counted, Smith said.
+To manage this restriction, associates at stores will mark a line at a single-entry door, which in most cases is the grocery entrance, and direct arriving customers there, where they will be admitted one by one and counted, Smith said.

 “Associates and signage will remind customers of the importance of social distancing while they’re waiting to enter a store — especially before it opens in the morning,” Smith said.
 “Once a store reaches its capacity, customers will be admitted inside on a ‘one-out-one-in’ basis.”